symbiotic-engineering/MDOcean/README.md

 - `plots`: helper functions to visualize outputs.
 Start with the script `all_figures.m` if you want to try out the entire pipeline by running all relevant optimizations to generate every figure in the paper.
 - `dev`: miscellaneous scripts not core to the codebase that were used to inform the development of the simulation.

+**Dependencies**
+The following packages are used in this code:
+- MATLAB
+- Optimization Toolbox
+- Global Optimization Toolbox
+- Statistics and Machine Learning Toolbox
+- Symbolic Math Toolbox
+All are required except the symbolic math toolbox, which is used only for code generation and exploratory scripting, not core functionality.